Skip to main content

 Figure 2

 As seen in Figure 2.
-SAP is an Application, but individual modules - e.g., SAP Finance (FI) is often referred to as an Application in its own right by its business users.
+SAP is an Application, but individual modules - e.g., SAP Finance (FI) are often referred to as Applications in their own right by business users.
 SAP FI realizes specific business capabilities, and can have its own references to owners and experts, etc.

 An Application Module may have Application Module children if the representation of further decomposition is useful in the model.
 For example, you may have a customer-facing application and within that application are several modules to manage customer accounts, manage customer orders and provide customer service.
 The customer service module may then decompose into several additional modules that deliver specific functionality such as support chat, chatbot services, order look-up services, scheduling services, etc.